 A G Ferguson enjoyed an active social life as well as his business and civic duties.
 He was the first president of the Terminal City Club in 1899 (although the city’s merchants had been meeting together from 1892).
 He had a luxury steam yacht, the Nagasaki (probably built in Japan).
 He was the judge for the 1893 Vancouver Boat Regatta, on the executive committee of the citizens’ carnival committee in 1896 and in 1897 the second vice-president of the Camera Club.
 (His neighbour, Henry Abbott was president).

 In his later years there are fewer mentions of Mr Ferguson, although his house is still standing, with his family living there in 1902.
 On 12 August 1902 The Colonist reported “Mrs. Ferguson, wife of Mr A G Ferguson, died at her home on Saturday.
 Mrs Ferguson was among the earliest residents of the city and prominently connected with charity work”.

-In 1903 no building addressed as 815 Hastings is listed.
+In 1903 the house number was switched to 837, and became home to Otto Marstrand, a partner and brewer in the Vancouver Breweries, He in turn sold it in 1906 to the Terminal City Club.
 In 1902 Arthur Ferguson was an attorney living in Omaha, Nebraska at the time Alfred Graham Ferguson’s final will was made in May of 1902.
 A G Ferguson died on the second of June, 1903, in San Fransisco, having been very ill for several months.